 Fans of A Man Called Ove and The Good Place will fall for this queer love story by TJ Klune.

 Praise for TJ Klune:

 'I loved it.
 It is like being wrapped up in a big gay blanket.
 Simply perfect' – V. E. Schwab, number one New York Times bestselling author of The Invisible Life of Addie LaRue

 'A modern fairy tale about learning your true nature and what you love and will protect.
-It's a beautiful book' – Charlaine Harris, no.1 New York Times bestselling author of the Sookie Stackhouse series
+It's a beautiful book' – Charlaine Harris, number one New York Times bestselling author of the Sookie Stackhouse series